aqifhamid786/TierDataEngineerChallenge/README.md

 ## Deployment

-### Deployment script

-Make sure you are in the root directory of the project and then execute following command to compile and deploy code and launch our container services.

-`cd start_app.sh`

 ### Pre-requisite

 - Maven is required for compiling ETL Job and Kafka producer code.
 - Docker compose and docker enviorment to host containers of our services.
 - MySQL Workbench to inspect the status of loaded data.
+- Copy static json data files in to the following resource folder,`./KafkaProducer/src/main/resources/` , before deployment
+### Deployment script

+Make sure you are in the root directory of the project and then execute following command to compile and deploy code and launch our container services.

+`cd start_app.sh`

 ### Recommeded Local Hardware Setup